What You Need to Know About Hospital Roles in Community Investment

 And yet, why not?
 After all, hospitals and health systems have unique assets that go far beyond their clinical offerings.
 These include deep community connections and relationships, the ability to make loans, expertise in real estate, finance, and project management, and significant property holdings.
 All of these can collectively be leveraged to benefit both the community at large and hospitals themselves.

-In a new report published by the Robert Wood Johnson Foundation, researchers Robin Hacke of the Center for Community Investment at the Lincoln Institute of Land Policy and Katie Grace Deane of the Harvard Initiative for Responsible Investment, explore new possibilities for the role of hospitals and health systems as community anchor institutions.
+In a report published by the Robert Wood Johnson Foundation, researchers Robin Hacke of the Center for Community Investment at the Lincoln Institute of Land Policy and Katie Grace Deane of the Harvard Initiative for Responsible Investment, explore new possibilities for the role of hospitals and health systems as community anchor institutions.
 Anchor institutions are large organizations with the potential to make communities healthier by leveraging their stature and resources.
 For instance, they could attract and leverage investment capital to help meet needs for affordable housing and child care, grocery stores, and safe places to exercise.
 The paper found that this anchor institution approach has largely untapped potential—yet a few places are already making strides in envisioning the role of hospitals in a new way.

 Community Investments Bring Opportunity to Low-Income Neighborhoods